-To learn more about what you should do, call to get started with talking to Ryan Sargent at Sargent Law Firm in San Diego.
+To learn more about what you should do, call to get started with talking to Ryan Sargent at The Sargent Firm Injury Lawyers in San Diego.
 You only have two years in California to place an injury claim because of the statute of limitations.

 Ensure that you are in a safe area and check your injuries.
 The first concern after an automobile accident, should always be the safety and welfare of those involved.
 Immediately after an accident has occurred, it is important to get out of the way of traffic as soon as possible.
 At this point, call 911 immediately, no matter how minor the injuries may seem.
 In certain circumstances, after an accident, an adrenaline rush could disguise an injury.
 Some injuries could be really fatal if you leave them untreated, so it’s very important to submit a medical assessment as soon as possible.

 Moving on with the assumption that everyone is not in danger, there are multiple post-accident steps that should be taken to preserve evidence and protect those involved in the event of an injury claim.

 Immediate Steps to Take

 During the next few minutes and hours after your accident, you must try to gather as much info as possible about the incident.
 Once the police have shown up on the scene, those who were involved in the incident need to make a complete statement about the events that happened before the incident.
 Following this, make sure that you take these steps: